innawendell/player/README.md

 -o "Russian_Comedies/Play_Jsons/" \
 -m "Russian_Comedies/Russian_Comedies.tsv"
 ```

 ## russian_tei_processor.py
 This script processes xml (TEI) files in Russian obtained from https://dracor.org/.
-The markup was adjusted to match research goals.
+The markup was adjusted to meet our research goals.
 Examples of the Russian TEI files: https://github.com/innawendell/European_Comedy/tree/master/Russian_Comedies/TEI_files
 Two agruments are required to run this script:
-1. `input_path` The path where the txt files are stored.
+1. `input_path` The path where the TEI files are stored.
 2. `ouput_path` The path where the json files should be saved.

 Additionally, you can specify two optional arguments:
 1. `custom_flag` boolean, True indicates that you will be using your custom metadata file.
 Example of such metadatafile: https://github.com/innawendell/European_Comedy/blob/master/Russian_Comedies/Russian_Comedies.tsv
 Default value is False, in which case the script uses metadata from the TEI file.
-2. 3. `metadata_path` The path to the metadata tab-delimited tsv file.
+2. `metadata_path` The path to the metadata tab-delimited tsv file.

+Note: if you have plays written in free iambs, you will need to provide a metadata file, since this information
+is not recorded in TEI.

 ### Run this script with default arguments:
 ```
 russian_tei_processor.py -i "Russian_Comedies/TEI_files/" \
--o "Russian_Comedies/Play_Jsons/" \
+-o "Russian_Comedies/Play_Jsons/"
--m "Russian_Comedies/Russian_Comedies.tsv"
 ```
 ### Run this script with optional arguments:
 ```